 Castles in the Thousand Islands

-In the winter months, most of the water, except for the faster moving rapids near the bridge, freezes over and the locals travel by snowmobile, and occasionally airboats.
+In the winter months, most of the water, except for the faster-moving rapids near the bridge, freezes over and the locals travel by snowmobile, and occasionally airboats.
 Each of the islands has courtesy parking for boats.
-Regardless, “It pays to make friends with your neighbors when you live on the islands,” jokes Konrad, “especially when you need something as simple as sugar.”
+Regardless, “It pays to make friends with your neighbours when you live on the islands,” jokes Konrad, “especially when you need something as simple as sugar.”

 According to historic legend, the Great Manitou, frustrated with the villagers gathered up what he had once created as a beautiful garden for them and flew away.
 As he flew, bits of the garden were dropped, and so today, we see what has fallen from his grips and not only taken root, but flourished.
 A view from the tower offers this unique and breathtaking view.